mattermost/docs/source/help/getting-started/searching.rst

 File Searches
 -------------

-Select the search option, then select **Files** as the search type to return attachments that match on file name or contain matching text content within supported document types.
+Select the search option, then select **Files** as the search type, followed by your search criteria.
+Search returns file attachments that match on file name or contain matching text content within supported document types.
+Each search result includes the file name, extension, size, as well as when and where the file was originally attached.

 .. image:: ../../images/search-files.png

-- For Mattermost Cloud workspaces, supported document types include .pdf, .docx, .pptx, .odt, .html, and plain text documents.
+- For Mattermost Cloud workspaces, supported document types include PDF, DOCX, PPTX, ODT, HTML, and plain text documents.
-- For Mattermost Self-Managed workspaces, supported document types include .pdf, .pptx, .odt, .html, and plain text documents.
-Your System Admin can also enable you to perform content searches for .docx, .rtf, and .pages files.
+- For Mattermost Self-Managed workspaces, supported document types include PDF, PPTX, ODT, HTML, and plain text documents.
+Your System Admin can also enable the ability to perform content searches for DOCX, RTF, and PAGES files.
 See XXX for details.
 - The abiliy to search for documents within ZIP files can be enabled by a System Admin.
 See XXX for details.

-In the **Search Results** pane, select the filter option to return results by file type, such as documents, spreadsheets, code, images, videos, and more.
+To narrow your search results further in the **Search Results** pane, select the filter option, then select the file types to filter by, such as documents, spreadsheets, code, images, videos, and more.

 .. image:: ../../images/file-search-filter.png